-As Israel continues to violate international law through the annexation of Palestinian land and the expansion of illegal settlements, as its siege on Gaza and years of military attacks against civilians in the strip continue, any defence for its actions is becoming harder to maintain on the international stage and in public debate.
-The strategy by Israeli authorities is less about winning a narrative, and more about silencing through the criminalisation of Palestine solidarity work.
-The policing of language related to Palestine and its liberation is a central aspect of this process.
-The media has been a crucial vehicle through which individuals, activists, groups and organisations have been delegitimised in this way.
+The widespread escalation of attacks on pro-Palestine organising demonstrate the weakness of the Zionist regime.
+As Israel continues to violate international law through its genocide in the besieged Gaza Strip, ethnic cleansing of the occupied West Bank, expansion of illegal settlements, and continued attacks on Lebanon, Syria, and Yemen, any defence for the Zionist entity's actions is becoming harder to maintain on the international stage and in public debate.
+Knowing that the majority of people around the world stand with Palestinians, the strategy employed by Israeli authorities is to silence opposition through the criminalisation of Palestine solidarity work.
+The policing of language on Palestine and its liberation is a central aspect of this process.
+The media has been a crucial vehicle through which individuals, activists, groups and organisations have been delegitimised, smeared, and doxed.

-Interventions within the media, which refuse to bend to these imperatives and cover the situation in Palestine accurately, by placing it within broader historical processes and contemporary power dynamics, are therefore crucial to the ongoing work of highlighting human rights abuses by the Israeli state and the plight of the Palestinian people.
-In addition, it also plays an important role in the defence of civil liberties and press freedoms globally.
-Indeed, restricting the space for public discussion about and of Palestine is not only detrimental for Palestinians and their allies, it also undermines the independence of the press and the right to free expression and debate.
+Interventions within the media sphere which refuse to bend to these imperatives and cover the occupation and Israeli brutality in Palestine accurately, by including the historical context of Palestine, the Zionist regime, and its colonial occupation, are therefore crucial to the ongoing work of highlighting the numerous human rights abuses by the Israeli state and amplifying the Palestinian people's struggle.
+In addition, media interventions in support of Palestine also play an important role in the defence of civil liberties and press freedoms globally.
+Indeed, restricting the space for public discussion about 'and of' Palestine is not only detrimental for Palestinians and their allies; it also undermines the independence of the press and the right to free expression and debate.

-How we can challenge dominant narratives and undo the whitewashing of Israel's crimes against Palestinians in the media
+How we can challenge dominant narratives and undo the justification of Israel's crimes against Palestinians in the media?

-As long as the occupation of Palestine continues, so too does the responsibility of all those who work in the media to report the truth about Israel's actions.
+As long as the occupation and genocide of Palestinians continues, so too does the responsibility of all those who work in the media to report the truth about Israel's actions.

-Any platform which claims to inform the public, should do justice to the facts on the ground - highlighting that bloodshed, systematic discrimination, forced displacement, annexation of land, the imprisonment of Palestinians who resist their oppression, and violations of international law all continue to take place.
+Any platform which claims to inform the public, must do justice to the facts on the ground - highlighting that genocide, ethnic cleansing, systematic discrimination, forced displacement, annexation of land, the imprisonment of Palestinians who resist their oppression and the most egregious violations of international law all continue to take place.